MeistCaleb/The_Blind_Artitech_IT360_Proj/README.md

 	- Generate a human readable summary from the findings.

 ### Expected Results / Deliverables
--A working malware traffic analysis tool that:
+- A working malware traffic analysis tool that:
 		- Parses network traffic.
 		- Flags suspicious IPs, domains, ports, DNS, and HTTP behavior.
 		- Uses AI to assist with detection and summarization.